We've Tried Every Sunscreen Out There — Here's The Ones We Always Come Back To

 Best On-The-Go Sunscreen

 “I’m not as diligent as I could be when it comes to reapplying my sunscreen, but this aerosol spray version makes light work of topping up.
-Not only is it easy to use, it feels really comfortable on the skin (rather than greasy or sticky) and smells incredible, too.” — JK
+Not only is it easy to use, it feels really comfortable on the skin (rather than greasy or sticky) and smells incredible, too.
+Just make sure you're applying enough of it.” — JK

 “Honestly, most SPF setting sprays are… fine.
 Some of them absolutely get the spray part down, but they’re lacking in the setting department — it usually leaves a weird veil of oil that doesn’t get the job done.
 However, here comes Naked Sundays, with its Australian sunscreen standards, bursting through both markets with one of the best setting sprays I’ve ever used, period.
 Not only does it set my makeup, but it’s travel-friendly, meaning I can both refresh my makeup (!) and actually reapply my sunscreen (!!).“ — AM